lorrainescanlon/scramble-ed/README.md

 ![Game Over](docs/images/gameover.jpg)

 ### Future Features
-- An additional bonus question to the end of each round with a true or flase question based on the region in particular.
-A higher score could be awarded for a correct bonus answer.
-- Display a breakdown of scores by rounds on the game over page to show users what regions they need to improve their knowledge on.
-- Improve the timer function.
+- Improve the timer function to interrupt the game when the time is up.
-- Maybe gain extra score points for time left over.
+- Allow users to gain extra score points for time left over.

 ## Testing
 - This application has been tested on different browsers such as Chrome, Firefox and Microsoft Edge.
-- This page has been tested on laptop and mobile devices.
-- Responsiveness and functionality have been tested on all screen sizes using the dev tools device toolbar.
-- The username input field has been tested successfully.
-- All pages passed lighthouse testing for performance, accessibility, best practices and search engine optimization.
+- It has passed lighthouse testing for performance, accessibility, best practices and search engine optimization.

+### User Testing

 ### Validator Testing
 - All code has passed through the [Code Institute Python Linter](https://pep8ci.herokuapp.com/)